vinee-Qa/DeloitteQAEngineerTest/README.md

       `export BROWSERSTACK_USERNAME = "<Your BrowserStack UserName>"`

-      `export BROWSERSTACK_ACCESS_KEY = "<Your BrowserStack Access Key>"      `
+      `export BROWSERSTACK_ACCESS_KEY = "<Your BrowserStack Access Key>"`

-### Browsers Covered
+   #### Browsers Covered
     * Google Chrome
     * Mozilla Firefox
     * Microsoft Edge

 ### Uncovered scenerios
-No test cases have been run on mobile browsers as my laptop specs do not support Android Studio
+No test cases have been run on mobile browsers due to following reasons:
+1. My laptop does not support Android Studio
+2. I am not very well versed with CloudStack